thiagoc-machado/GeoAlert/backend/README.md

 - Full unit test coverage (100%) with Pytest
 - Swagger auto-docs with drf-spectacular
 - Docker-ready environment
+- Redis in isolated container
+- Celery integration with background task and eager execution for tests
+- AI-powered alert classification (mocked for now)
 - Clean code and SOLID principles applied
 - Frontend integrated with secure API